PocketNugget/PKN-Portafolio/backend/USER_MANAGEMENT_TEMPLATE.md

 - `POST /api/users` - Create new user (requires admin token)
 - `PUT /api/users/:id` - Update user password (requires admin token)
 - `DELETE /api/users/:id` - Delete user (requires admin token)

-## 🛠️ Troubleshooting

-### If the script doesn't work:

-1. Make sure the backend container is running: `docker-compose ps`
-2. Check backend logs: `docker-compose logs backend`
-3. Try the API method instead

-### If you can't login:

-1. Verify the user exists: `docker-compose exec backend deno run --allow-read --allow-write --unstable-fs add_user.ts list`
-2. Check if the password is correct
-3. Try creating a new user with a simple password for testing

-### Database issues:

-1. The database is stored in `/data/data.db` inside the backend container
-2. If you need to reset, you can delete the database file and restart the container
-3. The admin user will be automatically recreated on startup

 ## ⚠️ Security Warnings